alu0100207385/aaronsocasgaspar.github.io/en/index.md

 #### Software developer
 ##### Bullhorn
 ###### 01/10/2018 - Now
-TempBuddy was absorbed by Bullhorn.
-In addition to my tasks in TB, I also do development as a fullstack (php-react) and tasks as QA.
+TempBuddy was absorbed by Bullhorn and my role was updated to mobile manager, this is, Android and iOS.
+Currently, I manage the app releases align myself with the backend team for release to production.
+I have to add I also do software engineer tasks: backend development (PHP-react) and testing and infrastructure tasks.

 #### Android developer
 ##### TempBuddy